rightjs/rightjs-core/doc/en/dom/element.md

 Sets the element height to the given size.

-__NOTE__: the method will automatically adjust the actual style.height to existing paddings and borders so the end result was exactly the same as was asked.
+__NOTE__: this method will automatically adjust the actual style.height for existing paddings and borders so the end result was exactly the same as was asked.